Olympic Qualifier #3/4 Canada

 • Venue: Le Relais Ski Resort

-• Format: Two Individual World Cup competitions
+• 2-Day Format: Two Individual Competitions

 DAY 1: QUALIFICATION INTO FINALS